Meeting Minutes

 {tab=Adjournment}

-The next regularly scheduled meeting will be at 1200 on Saturday, 14 March 2016 at the Tri Lakes Cares building, 235 Jefferson Street, Monument.
+The next regularly scheduled meeting will be at 1900 on Monday, 12 September 2016 at the Tri Lakes Cares building, 235 Jefferson Street, Monument, Colorado.

 Respectfully submitted,